SegmentationBLWX/sssegmentation/docs/Tutorials.md

         pass
 ```

-After that, you can define the `setauxiliarydecoder` function in this class by yourselves, *e.g.*,
+**Step 2: Implement a Custom `setauxiliarydecoder` Method**

+You can now define your own logic for the auxiliary head by overriding the `setauxiliarydecoder` method,

 ```python
 from ..base import BaseSegmentor